Georgia-Weatherley/travelling_waves_mass_conserving_boundary_condition/README.md

 ## Invading and receding travelling waves of a model with a mass-conserving, moving boundary
-This MATLAB code accompanies the manuscript "Invading and receding travelling waves of a model with a mass-conserving, moving boundary" by Georgia R. Weatherley^1, Adrianne L. Jenner, and Michael C. Dallaston,
+This MATLAB code accompanies the manuscript "Invading and receding travelling waves of a model with a mass-conserving, moving boundary" by Georgia R. Weatherley, Adrianne L. Jenner, and Michael C. Dallaston.

-^1 School of Mathematical Sciences, Queensland University of Technology (QUT), Brisbane, Australia

 The main functions are:
 - solve_phase_plane.m